sa-ra-ja/md2sql/README.md

 ```
 node md2sql.js <tablename> <databasetype> <delimiter>
 ```
-*`<value>` are optional arguments*

-`<databasetype>`currently supported
+<databasetype> currently supported
 1. `MySQL`
 2. `Oracle`
 3. `PostgreSQL`(default)

-Autodetection of datatypes is done using first row of table.
+> Autodetection of datatypes is done using first row of table.(i.e.Actual 2nd row of input as first row is considered as header)

-Autodetection of input format precedence:
+### **Precedence** for autodetection of ideal input formats :
 1. Markdown table
 ```
 |head1|head2|